Grand Unified Theory: Symplectic groups and quaternion representations

 Symplectic gauge groups could also be considered.
 For example, Sp(8) (which is called Sp(4) in the article symplectic group) has a representation in terms of 4 × 4 quaternion unitary matrices which has a 16 dimensional real representation and so might be considered as a candidate for a gauge group.
 Sp(8) has 32 charged bosons and 4 neutral bosons.
 Its subgroups include SU(4) so can at least contain the gluons and photon of SU(3) × U(1).
 Although it's probably not possible to have weak bosons acting on chiral fermions in this representation.
 A quaternion representation of the fermions might be:

 A further complication with quaternion representations of fermions is that there are two types of multiplication: left multiplication and right multiplication which must be taken into account.
 It turns out that including left and right-handed 4 × 4 quaternion matrices is equivalent to including a single right-multiplication by a unit quaternion which adds an extra SU(2) and so has an extra neutral boson and two more charged bosons.
-Thus the group of left- and right-handed 4 × 4 quaternion matrices is Sp(8) × SU(2) which does include the standard model bosons:
+Thus the group of left- and right-handed 4 × 4 quaternion matrices is Sp(8) × SU(2) which does include the Standard Model bosons:

-If $\psi$ is a quaternion valued spinor, $A^{ab}_\mu$ is quaternion hermitian 4 × 4 matrix coming from Sp(8) and $B_\mu$ is a pure imaginary quaternion (both of which are 4-vector bosons) then the interaction term is:
+If $\psi$ is a quaternion valued spinor, $A^{ab}_\mu$ is quaternion hermitian 4 × 4 matrix coming from Sp(8) and $B_\mu$ is a pure vector quaternion (both of which are 4-vector bosons) then the interaction term is: